 Every time my son cried, I used to pick him up, hug him, and then put him back down.
 Of course, he came to expect this, and he’d cry hysterically until he got his middle-of-the-night hug.
 My doctor encouraged me to set boundaries: When the crying began, I’d go into his room so he could feel secure, but then I’d quickly leave without holding or hugging him.

 This approach worked for us, but different forms of sleep learning work for different families.
-Speak to your health care provider to understand all your options—then choose one that feels right for you and your family.
+Speak to your health care provider to understand all your options—then choose one that feels right for you and your family, whether it's cosleeping, letting sleep evolve naturally, or doing some form of sleep learning.

 Set a bedtime and stick to it.
 Babies thrive on sleep routines.
 When you put your baby down to sleep at the same time every night, their body clocks start to understand that it’s time to rest.